dathinaios/spacemacs-supercollider/README.md

 Q: Why are quarks still active although I have removed them through `Quarks.gui`?

-A: See #5.
+A: See [this issue](github.com/dathinaios/spacemacs-supercollider/issues/6).
 For now the downloaded-quarks directory should be cleaned up manually (i.e delete folders of unused quarks).

 Q: How do I stop the workspace showing up on startup?